florentLutz/FAST-OAD-CS23-HE/docs/documentation/models/powertrain_builder/pt_file.rst

 One-to-one connection
 =====================
-This format is applied to all typical powertrain components with an one-to-one relation.
+This format is applied when the source or target is a component with a single input or output.

 .. code:: yaml